-As a youth volunteer you will help visitors locate camouflaged animals, assist guests in touching a live sturgeon or tell visitors how much a green sea turtle weighs.
+As a teen volunteer you will help visitors locate camouflaged animals, assist guests in touching a live sturgeon or tell visitors how much a green sea turtle weighs.

 This is a great way to meet students from other schools and gain important experience interacting with adults and children.

-After being accepted, Youth Volunteers are responsible for attending a mandatory training class.
+After being accepted, teen volunteers are responsible for attending a mandatory training class.
 After successfully completing the course and passing the exam, the students become members of the Education team, and will be responsible for a 4.5 hour shift twice a month for an entire calendar year.

 - Applicants must be high school students between the ages of 14-17 years old who have completed at least one high school Science and be able to volunteer for ONE calendar year.